sherryyy19/gemini-genAI-projects/Rag-App/README.md

-# Chat with Multiple PDF's using Gemini
+# Chat with Multiple PDFs using Gemini

 ## Introduction
-The **Chat with PDF using Gemini** application leverages Retrieval-Augmented Generation (RAG) to enable users to upload PDF documents and interact with them via a chatbot.
+The **Chat with PDF using Gemini** application enables users to upload PDF documents and interact with them via a chatbot.
 It combines advanced language modeling (Gemini LLM) and PDF parsing for contextual question-answering.
 This app is perfect for extracting insights from PDF files in an intuitive, conversational manner.

 ## Features
 - Upload multiple PDF files.